 Article · Jan 23, 2026

 • Schema changes downstream of an unmonitored API.
-A column rename or a wrapped payload turns every read into undefined, but the API still returns 200 and the workflow still processes the (empty) result.
+A column rename or a wrapped payload turns every read into undefined, but the API still returns 200 and the workflow processes the (empty) result.

 • Data-quality drift.
 Missing values, format inconsistencies, duplicate rows.
-Each one looks like a single bad record on its own; in aggregate they degrade the dataset until something catches.
+Each looks like a single bad record on its own; in aggregate they degrade the dataset until something catches.

 • Idempotency violations on retry.
 A pipeline restarts from a checkpoint and re-inserts records that already exist, doubling rows.

-• Source: 1,676.
+• Source: 1,676

-• After the n8n Read node: 1,676.
+• After the n8n Read node: 1,676

-• After the n8n Transform node: 1,676.
+• After the n8n Transform node: 1,676

-• After the n8n Code node that did the dedup-and-write logic: 1,037.
+• After the n8n Code node that did the dedup-and-write logic: 1,037

-The fix is the dispatcher and worker pattern.
-A parent workflow chunks the input into batches small enough to fit under the timeout, and triggers a child workflow per chunk via a webhook trigger.
-Every chunk starts a fresh execution clock.
+Dispatcher and worker pattern: a parent workflow that chunks the input into batches small enough to fit under the platform timeout, then triggers a child workflow per chunk via webhook.
+Every chunk gets a fresh execution clock.
 The parent waits for each child to complete before triggering the next.
-Total wall-clock time was longer, but every record landed.
-(Full breakdown in the n8n Cloud execution-cap post.)

 2. The list field that pointed forward but not back